 Guides and eBooks

-Microsoft Fabric Adventures
+The Microsoft Fabric Partner Guide

 My previous post two posts laid out the implications of Microsoft’s CSP program updates and practical actions that Direct Bill partners can take to assess transitioning to an indirect reseller model.